-M.A.(Educ.)
-Päivikki Lahtinen is an adviser at the UiA CoLAB.
-Her background is on General and Adult Education.
+Päivikki Lahtinen (M.A. and PhD Candidate on Educational Sciences) is an adviser at the UiA CoLAB.
+Her background is on General and Adult Education in which she has focused on formative interventions for change and development for different work organizations, communities and public sector agencies.
 She is an expert on collective and continuous learning, change and development via interprofessional working.
-At the CoLAB, her approach on social innovation and workplace transformation is drawn from sociocultural approaches, cultural historical activity theory (CHAT), and the Change Laboratory method.
+At the CoLAB, her approach on social innovation and co-creation processes is drawn from sociocultural approaches, cultural historical activity theory (CHAT), and she utilize the Change Laboratory method for social innovation.

-She has studied (PhD candidate and Master) in Faculty of Educational Sciences at University of Helsinki, Finland.
+She has studied in Faculty of Educational Sciences at University of Helsinki, Finland.
 She has carried out by doing ethnographical field work in complex research contexts, such as in high security prisons, in municipal home care for elderly people and hospitals.
-Before CoLAB, she worked as a researcher and co-authored publications in EU Horizon2020-MSCA-RISE Marie Sklodowska-Curie project (2017-2021), which was entitled as "Improving collaborative working between correctional and mental health services".
-Consortium was consisted members from academic and non-academic institutions from UK, Denmark, the Netherlands, Switzerland, Finland and Norway.
+Before CoLAB, she worked as a researcher in R&D projects (such as in EU Horizon2020-MSCA-RISE Marie Sklodowska-Curie project, 2017-2022), which was entitled as "Improving collaborative working between correctional and mental health services".
+Consortium consisted members from academic and non-academic institutions from UK, Denmark, the Netherlands, Switzerland, Finland and Norway.